Do Crappie Bite In The Fall? (What You Should Know)

 So, what makes these baits so effective in the fall?
 Let’s take a closer look at each one.

-Read also How Fishing Nets Work?
+Read also How To Go Ice Fishing Without Auger?

 Starting with minnows, they are a great choice because crappie love to eat them and they are easy to find this time of year.
 If you’re using live minnows, make sure to keep them fresh by keeping them in a aerated livewell on your boat.
 As for artificial minnows, there are many different types and colors available on the market, so experiment until you find something that works well in your area.